 The traditional division of the various functions of government is: legislative, executive, and judicial.
 In the U.S., each area is fulfilled by separate institutions to “check” potential abuses and balance each of the branches.
 Similarly in the EU there are three main political institutions that constitute the EU’s executive and legislative branches, as well as an independent judiciary with the power to exercise judicial review.

 The President of the European Commission is one of the most powerful officeholders in the EU, controlling the European Commission (executive arm of the EU) which collectively has a monopoly on initiating all EU legislation and is responsible for ensuring its enforcement.
 The President is responsible for allocating portfolios to members of the Commission and can reshuffle or dismiss them if needed.
-He determines the Commission’s policy agenda and all the legislative proposals it produces (the Commission is the only body that can propose EU laws); in practice, no policy can be proposed without the President’s agreement.
+She determines the Commission’s policy agenda and all the legislative proposals it produces; in practice, no policy can be proposed without the President’s agreement.